Nothing Left to Lose (novel): Plot summary

 The mortuary receives the body of the burned boy, and John finds two confounding handprints on his arms that were left unscathed.
 Further contributing to his confusion, another drowned body is found at a junkyard out in the desert, with strange splash marks nearby.
-Then, Agent Mills of the FBI shows up in Lewisville.
+Then, FBI Agent Mills shows up in Lewisville.
 Immediately, he inspects the mortuary and finds some of the black sludge left behind from the fire.
 Knowing that Mills will trace this evidence back to him, John runs out of town along the highway, but before he can escape, the same homeless-looking woman from the funeral attacks him.
 She flees when a car shows up, and John climbs inside before he realizes the driver is Mills.
 Exhausted from being attacked, John gives in and resigns himself to being in the custody of the FBI.
 Once they arrive at Mills' motel, they find the dead body of a fellow agent displayed in the room.
 Then, Mills – whose actual name is Sam Harris – is taken over by the Dark Lady.
 He attacks the only remaining FBI agent in Lewisville, but John manages to knock him out with a shower rod before any more damage can be done.
 Then, he immediately goes to tell his friends at the mortuary of the impending danger, but upon arrival, learns that Margo is the Dark Lady.
 Thousands of years ago, she gave up her unborn child to become a "goddess", and ever since, she has used her powers to take care of young wayward souls, trying to make up for her loss.
 The Dark Lady tells John that only three Withered are left, and she is trying to create more to keep their legacy intact.
 John thinks about something Jasmyn once said – that everyone is worth saving – and tries to help the Withered by telling them the rules he put in place for himself to control his dangerous impulses.
 Realizing just how much he has changed himself, he exhorts them to follow a similar path and curb their lust for blood.